DarkArtistry/roax-dmrx/README.md

 These applications highlight the versatility and broad utility of the ROAX platform.

-## Contributing

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## License

-ROAX is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+To protect this decentralised ecosystem and community,

+The [Business Source License](https://github.com/DarkArtistry/roax-dmrx/blob/main/LICENSE) (this document, or the "License") is not an Open Source license.
+However, the Licensed Work will eventually be made available under an Open Source License, as stated in this License.

 ## Contact

-For more information, please contact us at [support@roax.org](mailto:support@roax.org).
+For more information, please contact us at [zhenhao.goh@comp.nus.edu.sg](mailto:zhenhao.goh@comp.nus.edu.sg).